-You may also be able to search the state bar’s site by legal specialty, which can help you confirm the lawyers you’re looking at really do have expertise in the area of law you need council in.
+You may also be able to search the state bar’s site by legal specialty, which can help you confirm the lawyers you’re looking at really do have expertise in the area of law you need counsel in.

-The Martindale-Hubbell online directory can be helpful here as well–it offers detailed professional biographies and lawyer and law firm ratings based upon peer reviews, which may help when choosing between two equally qualified candidates.
+The Martindale-Hubbell online directory can be helpful here as well.
+It offers detailed professional biographies and lawyer and law firm ratings based upon peer reviews, which may help when choosing between two equally qualified candidates.

 Asking the Right Questions

 Many lawyers will do a free initial consultation.
 If so, you may want to take advantage of this risk- and cost-free way to get a sense of the attorney’s expertise and character.
 This is also a good opportunity to get a sense of the costs.

 Whether you’re able to arrange a face-to-face meeting or just speak over the phone, here are some key topics and questions you may want to address: